antonbabenko/antonbabenko/README.md

 ## Some of my open-source projects

-- [serverless.tf](https://serverless.tf) - Doing serverless with Terraform.
+- [serverless.tf](https://serverless.tf) - Doing serverless on AWS with Terraform.
 - [Terraform cost estimation](https://github.com/antonbabenko/terraform-cost-estimation) - anonymized, secure, free.
-- [Terraform AWS modules](https://github.com/terraform-aws-modules) which were provisioned more than 50 million times.
+- [Terraform AWS modules](https://github.com/terraform-aws-modules) which were provisioned more than 200 million times.
 - [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform) to keep Terraform projects clean and nice.
 - [Hide posts about certifications in your LinkedIn newsfeed](https://github.com/antonbabenko/you-have-passed-the-certification) - Chrome extension.
 - Remember to give a star to [terraform-aws-devops](https://github.com/antonbabenko/terraform-aws-devops) repository for a complete list of my projects and links.